Hide and Seek (2013 film)

 Hide and Seek is a 2013 South Korean horror-thriller film written and directed by Huh Jung in his feature directorial debut.
 It revolves around two families who believe strangers to be living and hiding in their homes, and struggle to fight back.

-There is a Korean remake or adaptation of this movie with the same title.
+There is a Chinese remake or adaptation of this movie with the same title.

 Plot

 A woman named Eun-Hye is stalked by a stranger who murders her in her apartment.

 Sung-soo is a successful businessman who lives with his wife Min-ji and two children, Ho-se and Soo-ha in a penthouse.
 Despite his good life, he's harboring a dark secret.
 He was adopted by a rich family and despises their biological son and older stepbrother, Baek Sung-Chul.
 He framed Sung-Chul for sexual assault out of disgust toward his skin rash.
 Since that day, he has constant nightmares about his brother and regularly takes drugs to overcome his guilt.

 One day, Sung-soo receives a phone call that his estranged brother is missing and goes to his brother's apartment for the first time in decades to look for him.
 There, he finds strange symbols carved into every door and meets his brother's neighbor Joo-hee and her young daughter Pyeong-Hwa.
 When Sung-Soo tells her he went to visit his brother, she suddenly become hostile and kicks them out of her room.
 Sung-Soo decides to stay in his brother's room.

 During his stay, he discovers a secret passage that connects his room and Eun-Hye's room, finding the latter's underwear in Sung-Chul's drawers.
 Meanwhile, Min-Ji and the children are attacked by the same stranger who killed Eun-Hye.
 They theorize that the murderer was Sung-Chul, who wanted to get revenge on Sung-Soo for ruining his life.

 Sung-soo later figures out that the symbols on the doors are "hide and seek codes" that indicate the gender and numbers of people.
 In their penthouse, he finds similar symbols, deducing that the stranger knows about his home.
 Min-Ji tells him they must return to America.